12 Bob Haircut Trends That Are Going To Be Everywhere This Year

 The Italian bob 2.0

-The Italian bob is going nowhere fast, says Younes Khassal, director for Taylor Taylor London at Liberty London.
+The Italian bob is going nowhere fast, says Younes Khassal, director for Taylor Taylor London.
 “Working particularly well for wavy hair, it’s similar to the French bob in that the length lands around the jaw, except the layers mean that you can sweep it over to the side.”
-The 2.0 version looks just as good worn in the center, like this cut on author @yobabycharchar by The Hair Bros.
+The 2.0 version looks just as good worn in the centre, like this cut on author @yobabycharchar by The Hair Bros.
 “The weight is more in the ends,” says Khassal, “which makes it more casual and allows it to be styled in lots of different ways — with lots of volume.”
-This cut looks especially cool packed with some volumizing mousse or texturizing spray to bring out your natural wave or curl pattern, adds Khassal.
-Try Living Proof Full Dry Volume & Texture Spray or Roz Root Lift Spray.
+This cut looks especially cool packed with some volumising mousse or texturising spray to bring out your natural wave or curl pattern, adds Khassal.

+This bob by precision cutting specialist Sam Oxford on Chloe Miles is an edgier version of the French bob.
+The hacked ends and soft fringe create the right balance and encourage a natural wave to do its thing.
+Invest in a salt-free air-dry spray, like Ouai Wave Spray, $26, for lots of mussed-up texture without the dry feel.

+The “kitty” cut is the wolf cut’s softer, wispier counterpart, and stylists are incorporating it into the classic bob.
+We love this cut by hairstylist Miki, which sits just above the shoulders and boasts both face-framing layers and a fragmented fringe.
+A hot tool like Shark FlexStyle Air Styling & Drying System, $499, will help you achieve those blown-back bangs.

 AdvertisementADVERTISEMENT